 - Your employer denied or ignored your request for affordable lodging.

-- Your employer handled you otherwise from staff who don’t have disabilities (for instance, by denying your request for break day referring to your incapacity despite the fact that it grants such requests from different staff for different causes).
+- Your employer handled you otherwise from staff who don’t have disabilities (for instance, by denying your request for break day referring to your incapacity even though it grants such requests from different staff for different causes).

-- You had been fired or compelled to give up, as a result of your employer refused to offer you a break day from work in your incapacity.
+- You had been fired or compelled to give up, as a result of your employer refusing to offer you a break day from work in your incapacity.

 Your employer fired you based mostly on stereotypes or biases about your incapacity.